Textswap/Textswap/index.md

 ## Overview

 Our goal for our site is to provide a place to buy and sell used textbooks, and allow users to upload their own listings or to view other listings.
-We also intend to let people comment on listings.
-The process would essentially work as a set of listings that you could comment on, and once an agreement is made you could move onto purchasing it from the person through the desired means.
+The website will also allow you to filter your searches and save textbooks to a cart.
 You can find our website [here!](https://manoa-textswap.vercel.app/)

 ## Navbar